Working in Singapore

 How do you become a permanent resident?

-UK nationals can become Singapore Permanent Residents (SPRs) by obtaining an Entry Permit.
-You must be a P, Q or S Work Pass holder to apply for permanent residency.
+UK nationals working in Singapore can become Singapore Permanent Residents (SPRs).
 For more information and to download application forms, go to the Immigration & Checkpoints Authority (ICA) website.

 - Cost of living: rent in Singapore is more expensive than in many other Asian countries and is comparable with UK prices.
-Food prices are very low compared to the UK, as are entertainment costs.
+Food prices are similar to the UK, as are entertainment costs.

 - Internet domain: .sg